|Policy Number: 8.33||Effective Date: 7/20/2012|

 - As noted in policy 8.12 Gifts, conference, symposia or event sponsorships typically contain a gift element.
 The portion of the payment relating to the gift element is subject to the six percent gift charge.

 - Scholarships and fellowships that will be fully expended within 12 months of receipt (i.e., pass-through scholarships) are exempt from the six percent gift charge.

-- Gifts to purchase specified equipment (a gift from a single donor), will be treated as equivalent to a gift of the equipment itself, if it meets the following requirements:
+- Gifts to purchase specified equipment (a gift from a single donor) will be treated as equivalent to a gift of the equipment itself if it meets the following requirement:

 - covers the entire acquisition cost of the specified equipment, and